ijlee2/ember-codemod-pod-to-octane/README.md

 <details>
 <summary>Optional: Do a test run</summary>

-Pass `--test` to preview how the codemod will move files around.
+Pass `--test` to preview how the codemod will move files.

 ```sh
 npx ember-codemod-pod-to-octane --test